 The growth of DNA testing for health, fitness and nutrition revealed very important information about ourselves.
 We are now able to cut out the guesswork that has been a sticking point for people who want to lose weight, build muscle or live healthier in general.

 People want fast results when they are moving towards meeting their health and fitness goals.
 But, more often than not, it takes a lot of work.
 However, by personalising your approach to fit in with your genetics you, are now able to know what works for you right from the beginning.

-To further explain this, we need to understand what DNAFit does and products such as Diet Fitness Pro 360 can offer you.
+To further explain this, we need to understand what DNAfit does and what products such as Body Fit can offer you.

 - Optimal diet type (Mediterranean, low-fat or low-carb)

 - Folate, vitamin B and vitamin D requirements

 - Training intensity response (power/endurance profile)

 - Post-training recovery speed